-Ikland recounts a quest to re-connect with the Ik people.
+Ikland recounts a quest to re-connect with the Ik people, in a world dominated by cultural colonialism.
 For producer Cevin Soling, they represented the last outpost of imagination in a world devoid of myth.
 Soling and his crew risked their lives by traveling through war-ravaged northern Uganda to reach them.
 Their experience was alien and surreal in ways only Jonathan Swift might have imagined…

 Louis Proyect on the documentary film Ikland

 By Louis Proyect, published in The Unrepentant Marxist

 When documentary filmmaker Cevin Soling was in seventh grade, his social studies teacher passed out a copy of an essay by Lewis Thomas titled “The Iks.”
 It referred to a small tribe in northern Uganda that might have been called “the Ickies” based on what Thomas wrote:

 The message of the book [anthropologist Colin Turnbull’s “The Mountain People“] is that the Iks have transformed themselves into an irreversibly disagreeable collection of unattached, brutish creatures, totally selfish and loveless, in response to the dismantling of their traditional culture.
 Moreover, this is what the rest of us are like in our inner selves, and we will all turn into Iks when the structure of our society comes all unhinged.

 They breed without love or even casual regard.
 They defecate on each other’s doorsteps.
 They watch their neighbors for signs of misfortune, and only then do they laugh.
 In the book they do a lot of laughing, having so much bad luck.
 Several times they even laughed at the anthropologist, who found this especially repellent (one senses, between the lines, that the scholar is not himself the world’s luckiest man).
 Worse, they took him into the family, snatched his food, defecated on his doorstep, and hooted dislike at him.
 They gave him two bad years.